What to Do When Passing Through Biosecurity in Fiji

 Passing Through Biosecurity in Fiji

-Once you have landed into a Fiji international airport, such as Nadi International Airport, get your Passenger Arrival Card and passport ready for inspection at the Passport Control arrivals desk or “Primary Line”.
+Once you have landed at a Fiji international airport, such as Nadi International Airport, get your Passenger Arrival Card and passport ready for inspection at the Passport Control arrivals desk or “Primary Line”.
 Here, the officer is likely to ask you questions in relation to the answers you have stated or ticked on the Passenger Arrival Card.
 If you have ticked “yes” to any of the Health & Biosecurity questions on the back of the Arrival Card, it’s likely that you’ll be asked to explain what items you are referring to or more details about it.
 After this quick process, you will go through to the Baggage Claim area.

 What to Declare